mirzawaqasahmed/f5-big-iq-lab/docs/class4/module6/lab1.rst

 6. Currently, there is only 1 zone defined called ``default``.
 We will create a new zone called ``westcoast``, keeping the ``default`` zone for the East coast.

-.. note:: In order to avoid error messages complaining about the lack of a default zone, you must at minimum have the default zone.
+.. note:: In order to avoid error messages complaining about the lack of a default zone, you must have one DCD at minimum have the default zone.

 7. Let's define the new zone ``westcoast`` on the new BIG-IQ DCD 02 added earlier.
-Login on the BIG-IQ CM serverm Go to the **System** tab, under **BIG-IQ DATA COLLECTION** > **BIG-IQ Data Collection Devices**, select the new BIG-IQ DCD 02.
+Login on the BIG-IQ CM server, go to the **System** tab, under **BIG-IQ DATA COLLECTION** > **BIG-IQ Data Collection Devices**, select the new BIG-IQ DCD 02.
 In **Properties**, and click **Edit**, select the Zone box, click **Create New**.

    Enter the name ``westcoast`` as the name of the new Zone.